 In tribute to his longevity, Atlanta’s Alliance Theatre has staged two plays based on the works of the beloved artist, teacher, and scholar.
 Dancing Granny and Beautiful Blackbird, winner of the 2004 Coretta Scott King Illustrator Award, are the books selected for production by the Alliance’s Theatre for the Very Young.
 The plays complement the exhibit Painter and Poet: The Wonderful World of Ashley Bryan on view at the city’s High Museum of Art until January 21, 2018.

-The Dancing Granny is a character patterned after Ashley Bryan himself.
+The opening voice of The Dancing Granny is a character patterned after Ashley Bryan himself.
 He is the tale weaver and griot whose narration and fancy footwork bookend this tale inspired by Mr. Bryan’s memories of his grandmother.

 Elaborate lighting and vibrant costumes along with Afro-Caribbean choreography and a range of percussion instruments– some made by the children in the audience as a pre-show activity– all come together to set the joyful tone of this show which encourages children’s expressive engagement.

-Beautiful Blackbird is more understated than The Dancing Granny.
+Beautiful Blackbirdis more understated than The Dancing Granny.
 Arranged like an interactive playground for babies and toddlers, children sit on felt sun patches that encircle a chuppah-style canopy.
 Bold quilts depicting night and day serve as backdrops for live electric guitarists who strum jazzy lines while the young ones roam and play.

 The audience hears Blackbird before they see him.
 When he emerges, with rhinestones glimmering like dewdrops from his dark wings, he glides about the set, coaxing rhythm from his djembe.
 The little ones play along on miniature African drums as Blackbird shares his musical gifts with the multi-colored members of his flock.
 The message: know your beauty, find your unique groove.